NCEA Level 3 Visual Arts Design

 VISUAL ART IN YEAR 13

 Visual Art in Year 13 covers a group of single subjects.
 Five single subjects are offered and students can enter up to two of these, or three at the discretion of the HOD Art.
-It is permissible to take one of the subjects only but it is necessary to take a minimum of two if entry to university or polytechnic is intended.
+It is permissible to take one of the subjects only but it is recommended to take two if entry to university or polytechnic is intended.
 The subjects offered are: Design, Painting, Photography, Printmaking, Sculpture.

 NCEA Level 3